kew24/proj-Westra-data202/Report.md

 Findings
 --------

 In this final forest plot that comprises Figure 1c, we see that for the Smoking category, *ASXL1* has a significantly higher odds ratio.
-This means that current or former smokers had a higher likelihood of having a CH putative cancer-driver mutation in *ASXL1* compared to people who have never been a smoker.
+This means that current or former smokers have a higher likelihood of having a CH putative cancer-driver mutation in *ASXL1* compared to people who have never been a smoker.
 In the article, the authors state this as: "Mutations in *ASXL1* were significantly associated with smoking history."

-In the therapy subplot, we see in red that all of the DNA damage response (DDR) genes, *CHEK2*, *PPPM1D*, and *TP53*, have significantly higher odds ratio of having a CH putative cancer-driver mutations.
+In the therapy subplot, we see in red that all of the DNA damage response (DDR) genes, *CHEK2*, *PPPM1D*, and *TP53*, have a significantly higher odds ratio for having CH putative cancer-driver mutations.
 This means that those who had been "exposed to cancer therapy (including cytotoxic therapy, radiation therapy, targeted therapy and immunotherapy)" were more likely to have these mutations in the DDR genes than those who were treatment-naive.
 The authors state this as: "CH mutations in the DDR genes *TP53*, *PPM1D* and *CHEK2* were most strongly associated with previous exposure to cancer therapy".
-Additionally, they note on the genes that did not show significance from this model: "CH defined by mutations in epigenetic modifiers (*DNMT3A*, *TET2*) or splicing regulators (*SRSF2*, *SF3B1*, *U2AF1*) was not strongly affected by exposure to therapy."
+Additionally, they note the genes that did not show significance from this model: "CH defined by mutations in epigenetic modifiers (*DNMT3A*, *TET2*) or splicing regulators (*SRSF2*, *SF3B1*, *U2AF1*) was not strongly affected by exposure to therapy."

 In the age subplot, each of our 10 genes of interest has a significantly higher odds ratio for the presence of a CH putative cancer-driver mutation.
 This means that as patients got older, they were more likely to have these mutations in any of these 10 genes.
 The authors highlight the top two genes and write that: "mutations in the spliceosome genes *SRSF2* and *SF3B1* ... showed the strongest association with age".